OfficeDev/office-js-docs-pr/docs/excel/excel-add-ins-comments.md

 ### Comment deletion events
 The `onDeleted` event is triggered when a comment, including its replies, are deleted from the comment collection.
 Once a comment has been deleted, comment metadata is no longer available.
 The `commentId` is still available after a comment is deleted.

-The following sample shows how register the `onDeleted` event handler and then log the changed comment's ID.
+The following sample shows how register the `onDeleted` event handler and then use this event handler to log the deleted comment's ID.

 ```js
 Excel.run(function (context) => {